Abhishek-Birada/javascript/README.md

 changing values of the keys
 obj.age  = 22

+Inside an object, every function must be assigned to a key (property name).

 Object methods :

 Object.assign() : It copies all properties from one or more objects to the target object.
 If only one value is passed, then it will convert it into object.